sbme-tutorials/finalproject_chessgame-checkmate/README.md

 ## Credits

 The game was created by Checkmate team.
-- Mahmoud Bahaa
+- Mahmoud Bahaa AlDeen
-- Yassin Tawfiq
+- Yassin Mohammed Moustafa
-- Youssef
+- Youssef Mohammed Fathy
 - Moustafa Mohammed mousa
-- Karim Elbadawy
+- Karim Ebrahim Elbadawy

 ## Grantt Chart
 the tasks of the prject are clarified here !